pingcap/docs-cn/ticdc/manage-ticdc.md

 #### Query the replication task list

-Execute the following command to query the replication task list:
+Run the following command to query the replication task list:

 {{< copyable "shell-regular" >}}